marcusoftnet/marcusoftnet.github.io/_posts/2015-10-30-making-dynamic-chart-in-excel.md

 author: Marcus Hammarberg
 date: 2015-10-30T13:30:32.000Z
 tags:
-  - |-
-    Tools - Life of a consultant
+  - LeanTools - Life of a consultant - Indonesia
-    - Indonesia
 ---

 It was quite some time since I wrote a How-to-post.
 Here's an Excel-thing that I managed to solve today that's been bothering me for a long time.